Khaqani: Work and legacy

 Khaqani is widely considered to be a major Persian language poet.
 His habsiyāt ("prison poetry") is considered one of the finest of its kind.
 The genre has been described as the "medieval Islamic world's most aesthetically compelling corpus of texts dealing with incarceration."
-The naʿtiyas (poetry in praise of Muhammad) procured him the title Hassān'l-Aʿjam ("The Persian Hassān").
-Hassan ibn Thabit being a famous Arabic poet who composed panegyrics in praise of Prophet Muhammad, Khaqani's title is reference to the fact that he was the Persian Hassan.
+The naʿtiyas (poetry in praise of Muhammad) procured him the title Hassānu'l-ʿAjam ("The Persian Hassān"), Hassan ibn Thabit being a famous Arabic poet who composed panegyrics in praise of Muhammad.
 It is believed that the work of figures such as Omar Khayyam, al-Maʿarri, Unsuri, Masud Sa'd Salman, and Sanai were parts of Khaqani's literary background.
 In turn, his work influenced such men as Nezami Ganjavi, Jami, and likely Saadi and Hafez.
 According to Jan Rypka: "A Master of the language, a poet possessing both intellect and heart, who fled from the outer world to the inner world, a personality who did not conform to type — all this places him in the front ranks of Persian literature".

+Khaqani might be considered the leading figure in the Shirvanshahs' effort to claim the heritage of Iran's ancient monarchy, and addressed the Shirvanshahs, particularly Akhsitan I, as "the most just of the descendants of Bahram, Iran's [Khosrow] Parviz, Akhsetan" and his queen, who is addressed as "the lady of the House of Jamshid".
+He portrayed Shirvan as both the heir of the Sasanian Empire and of the Iranian monarchy’s tradition in the Samanid Empire (819–999) of Khorasan and Transoxiana;